taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 - `structure.image_allocate_info.extent`: Image extent.
 - `structure.image_allocate_info.mip_level_count`: Number of mip-levels.
 - `structure.image_allocate_info.format`: Image texel format.
-- `structure.image_allocate_info.host_read`: True if the host needs to read from the allocated memory.
 - `structure.image_allocate_info.export_sharing`: True if the memory allocation needs to be exported to other backends (e.g., from Vulkan to CUDA).
 - `structure.image_allocate_info.usage`: All possible usage of this image allocation.
 In most cases, `bit_field.image_usage.storage` and `bit_field.image_usage.sampled` enough.